Chia-Network/chialinks/.github/pull_request_template.md

 - @SlowestTimelord
 - @cmmarslender

-Note that updates to the `donate.md` page will specifically require approval from @sargonas or @cmmarslender.
+Note that updates to the `donate.md` page will specifically require approval from @cmmarslender.